Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Retrieving Relevant Passages

 \section{Retrieving Relevant Passages}

-The passages linked to the reasoning gaps (via $s_i$) or to the accurate premise ($p_0$) are needed for the fallacious argument reconstruction and are essential for effective debunking, which must explain why a claim was thought to be true and why it actually is not \citep{lewandowsky2020debunking}.
+A prerequisite to reconstruct the fallacious argument is the identification of the relevant passages in the study.
+These passages provide evidence why the claim was made, and why this involves fallacies.
+They are needed for the fallacious argument reconstruction and for effective debunking, which must explain why a claim was thought to be true and why it actually is not \citep{lewandowsky2020debunking}.